micahThor/github.io-learning-journal-/index.md

    - Learning can be a frustrating experience if you aren't prepared.
 Maintaing a clear mind, showing up on time, and having tools on-hand can increase my growth mindset.
 - Collaboration over brute force
    - Teaming up on challenging problems can be both a learning and teaching moment.
 By engaging with colleagues instead of tackling problems alone, I can glean the important content while keeping my mind open to other's proficiencies.
-- Effort rewards the persistent
+- Effort plus persistent equals rewards
    - Learning a new career can be especially difficult in the beginning.
 It is good to have short and long term goals when tackling new technlogies.